bananaml/banana-cli/README.md

 The init() function is ran on startup and for every change to init().

 The handler() function is ran on every change to handler(), without needing to wait for a long init()

-It does this by pushing code in logical chunks to a jupyter notebook backend, to persist memory between reloads.

 ## Play with it: